Phuire-Research/-Unified-Objectivism/README.md

 #### ~> Create the Starting Basis of the UXR capable as operating as an Independent Platform or Internet in Reverse
 ~ ~ ~
 #### 9. Establishment of an Unified Conceptual Science Platform
-#### ~> Provide a Equitable Implementation that Allows Users to Stay Safe, Secure, Responsible, and Anonymized by way of Continous Exploration of Conceptual Sets
+#### ~> Provide a Equitable Implementation that Allows Users to Stay Safe, Secure, Responsible, and Anonymized by way of Continuous Exploration of Conceptual Sets
 ~ ~ ~
 #### 10. Community Outreach via Public and Private Collaboration with Open Transparent Research
 #### ~> Provide Organization a Means of Automating Transparency while Maintaining Trade Secrets